aurimas13/Road-App/README.md

 1. Fetch data from API of [weather conditions](https://eismoinfo.lt/weather-conditions-service?id=%271166%27) and [traffic intensities](https://eismoinfo.lt/traffic-intensity-service#) to the created database by running `python fetch.py` at the directory of the app or simultaneously refer to [Cron Job](#cron-job) to make the data be fetched regularly.
-2. Look into the SQLite database to identify ids you wish to get the averages of through `sqlite3 app.db` by running basic SQL command like `select * from weather` or `select * from traffic` and record either a single id like `ids=1222` or multiple like `ids=308,310,388,1222&`.
+2. Look into the SQLite database to identify vehicle ids as ids that you wish to get the averages of through `sqlite3 app.db` by running basic SQL command like `select * from weather` or `select * from traffic` and record either a single id like `ids=1222` or multiple like `ids=308,310,388,1222&`.
 3. Define the date you want to start from like `period_start=2022-10-30%252011:00:00` and optionally date end like `period_end=2022-11-01%252019:00:00` where `%2520` is simply a space.